-Comprehensive Human Rights Risk Assessment in Business Operations (Human Rights Due Diligence: HRDD) and Preventive Measures high-risk environments.
+Comprehensive Human Rights Risk Assessment in Business Operations (Human Rights Due Diligence: HRDD) and Preventive Measures and preventive measures for employees working in high-risk environments.

 The Company recognizes the potential risks of human rights violations that may arise in the course of its business operations.
 Accordingly, the Company has conducted an assessment and identified key salient human rights issues relevant to the nature of its business, including: